kazurayam/KS_RunConfigurationModifier/docs/index.md

         }

         @Keyword
-        public static void updateTimeOut(int seconds) {
+        public static void implementSetTimeOut() {
-            implementPrettyPrintExecutionSetting()
-            def update = ["execution": ["general": ["timeout": seconds ]]] RunConfiguration.setExecutionSetting(update)
+            RunConfiguration.metaClass.'static'.setTimeOut << { int seconds ->
+                localExecutionSettingMapStorage.get('execution').get('general').put('timeout', seconds)
             }
         }

-#### implementPrettyPrintExecutionSetting method
+        @Keyword
+        public static void implementGetLogTestSteps() {
+            RunConfiguration.metaClass.'static'.getLogTestSteps << {
+                ->
+                return localExecutionSettingMapStorage.get('execution').get('logTestSteps')
+            }
+        }

+        @Keyword
+        public static void implementSetLogTestSteps() {
+            RunConfiguration.metaClass.'static'.setLogTestSteps << { boolean b ->
+                localExecutionSettingMapStorage.get('execution').put('logTestSteps', b)
+            }
+        }
+    }

-In the `implementPrettyPrintExecutionSetting()` method, I used the [Groovy’s Meta-programming technique](https://www.groovy-lang.org/metaprogramming.html#metaprogramming_emc).
-With this technique, the `prettyPrintExecutionSetting` method is added to the `RunConfiguration` class, which converts the `localExecutionSettingMapStorage` variable of Groovy `Map` type into a pretty-formatted JSON String.
-The JSON tells you the internal data structure of the RunConfiguration object.
+In the `RunConfigurationModifier` class, I used the [Groovy’s Meta-programming technique](https://www.groovy-lang.org/metaprogramming.html#metaprogramming_emc).
+With this technique, the `prettyPrintExecutionSetting` method and others are added to the `RunConfiguration` class.

-#### updateTimeOut method

-You should find, in the `com.kms.katalon.core.configuration.RunConfiguration` class, the `setExecutionSetting(Map)` method is implemented.
-Using this method, it is possible to update the content of the execution setting contained in the `RunConfiguration` object.
-The `updateTimeOut` method of the `RunConfigurationModifier` is a mere example how to make use of this capability.

-If you would like, you should be able to add more methods that update other items in the `Project Setting > Execution`.
+The `implementSetTimeOut` method of the `RunConfigurationModifier` is adds the `setTimeOut(int)` method that is missing in the original `RunConfiguration` class.
+If you would like, you would be able to add more methods that update other items in the `Project Setting > Execution`.
 Please try it yourself.